dzackgarza/Qual-Review-and-Solutions/Topology/UGA Solutions/sections/1_Point_Set.md

 > See Munkres p.164, especially for (ii).

 i.
-See definition section of review doc.
+See definitions in review doc.

 ii.
 Direct proof: